larsbi/DynUG-Fabric-Workshop/Lab 4 – Analyze customer reviews and load to Silver layer.md

 <img width="478" height="277" alt="image" src="https://github.com/user-attachments/assets/2215f3a1-3170-47bf-a878-7ddfc5e24ec4" />

+# Create shortcuts for tables in Bronze Lakehouse

 Next, we must make copies of the other four tables from DynUG_Lakehouse_Bronze to DynUG_Lakehouse_Silver.

 In this lab, we don’t need to perform further transformations, but we must get the other four tables from "DynUG_Lakehouse_Bronze" to "DynUG_Lakehouse_Silver".
 The easy way to achieve this is to create shortcuts Lakehouse "DynUG_Lakehouse_Silver".